Urban Works Branding

 Logo Justification

-The Urban Works logo is energetic and bright, but I made sure to not make it childish because the target demographic is mostly adults.
+The Urban Works logo is energetic and bright, but I ensured it didn't come across as childish, as the target demographic is primarily adults.
 The Icon of the logo depicts multiple semi-abstract people holding hands around the letter "UW".
 This represents the community that Urban Works is trying to build.
-The people are different colors from one another to represent diversity, because Urban Works serves people of all different walks of life.
-The "UW" is a grunge style paintbrush font to make the logo feel less corporate and also because the client requested to represent art in the logo which is a major part of Urban Works.
-The colors were selected to represent the Santa Cruz Ocean while also making sure to keep them bright and welcoming.
-The Icon is designed to feel more fluid so it elicits both energy and the ocean.
+The people are of different colors to represent diversity, as Urban Works serves people from all walks of life.
+The "UW" is a grunge-style paintbrush font that makes the logo feel less corporate, and also because the client requested that the logo represent art, which is a significant part of Urban Works.
+The colors were selected to represent the Santa Cruz Ocean, while also ensuring they remained bright and welcoming.
+The Icon is designed to feel more fluid, evoking both energy and the ocean.
 The font for the word mark "Urban Works" is a modern slab-serif typeface.
-It was chosen because it is modern, bold, and easily legible, but also because it is slightly less corporate, and more "hip" then a plain sans-serif typeface.
+It was chosen because it is modern, bold, and easily legible, but also because it is slightly less corporate and more "hip" than a plain sans-serif typeface.

 Step 1: Information Collection

-I give the board of directors a multi question form to fill out that I created for branding and logo design.
+I provided the board of directors with a multi-question form that I created for branding and logo design purposes.
 This form is used so people without design experience can communicate what they want in their branding.
-People often have a hard time vocalizing what they want so this makes it a lot easier.
+People often struggle to articulate what they want, so this makes it a lot easier.
 I then boil down the answers to the main points and concepts.
-I also request them to send me any other material (inspiration, previous logos, logos they like, material they made themselves, etc.).
-Afterwards I compile the info into one page.
+I also request that they send me any additional materials (inspiration, previous logos, logos they like, materials they have created themselves, etc.).
+Afterwards, I compile the info into one page.

 Step 2: Idea Sketches

 I take all the information from the last step and make multiple refined sketches.
-These start as multiple messy sketches that I use for ideas and then get refined into slightly neater sketches to show multiple ideas for the board to choose from.
+These start as multiple messy sketches that I use for ideas, and then get refined into slightly neater sketches to show multiple ideas for the board to choose from.
 They incorporate both material sent from the client and the answers received from the form.
-These sketches are to show ideas, and are not final, and not supposed to indicate final color either.
-I then on a zoom call explain the drafts, what they represent, why I made the choices I did, planned alterations, and which ones I believe are better options.
-These sketches are then voted on with a ranked choice voting system.
-Two of these are chosen to be made into draft logos, then everyone gives notes on desired changes or things they want to see in the draft versions.
+These sketches are intended to convey ideas and are not final, nor are they meant to indicate the final color.
+I then explained the drafts, what they represent, why I made the choices I did, planned alterations, and which ones I believe are better options during a Zoom call.
+These sketches are then voted on with a ranked-choice voting system.
+Two of these are chosen to be made into draft logos, and then everyone provides notes on desired changes or things they would like to see in the draft versions.

 Step 3: Two Draft Logos

-I create the two selected logos into vector drafts.
-With these drafts I present multiple color and type options based on the answers to my original questionnaire.
+I remake the two selected logos into vector drafts.
+With these drafts, I present multiple color and type options based on the answers to my original questionnaire.
 I then give my opinion on which of those options are the most viable and the reasons they make the most sense.
-(I normally explain to them my top two color and the top two type options).
-Then a vote is held on which logo of the two they want to choose.
-After this a second vote is held on which typeface and color choices should be used on that logo.
+(I usually explain to them my top two colors and the top two type options.)
+Then, a vote is held to determine which of the two they want to choose.
+After this, a second vote is held to determine which typeface and color choices should be used for the logo.

 Step 4: Final Logo

-Once the final logo choice is made, I make final additional touch ups and send the logo over for approval.
-Once I get approval I work on creating the rest of the branding with that logo.
-This includes typefaces, colors, brand guidelines, ect.
-I then start creating other business material like business cards, letter heads, and make sure previous company material conforms to the new guidelines.
+Once the final logo choice is made, I make final additional touch-ups and send the logo over for approval.
+Once I receive approval, I will work on creating the rest of the branding elements using that logo.
+This includes typefaces, colors, and brand guidelines, among other elements.
+I then start creating other business materials, such as business cards and letterheads, and ensure that previous company materials conform to the new guidelines.
 I also create mono-color (light and dark) versions of the logo and a black and white optimized version.